 The Journey began in 2013 when friends Joe Devenney, Conor McMenamin and Kieran Davis were discussing the revival of Irish whiskey.

-They have renovated the ‘Old Crolly Doll’ factory, built 1901 and it houses ex-cognac copper pot stills.
-Distillation commenced on 24th September 2020.
+They have renovated the ‘Old Crolly Doll’ factory, built in 1901 and it houses ex-cognac copper pot stills.
+Distillation commenced at the new Irish whiskey distillery on 24th September 2020.

 Their Head Distiller Dr. Jack Mayo says: